 Some say the first to light a candle atop a Christmas tree was Martin Luther.
 Legend has it, late one evening around Christmas time, Luther was walking home through the woods when he was struck by the innocent beauty of starlight shining through fir trees.
 Wanting to share this experience with his family, Martin Luther cut down a fir tree and took it home.
 He placed a small candle on the branches to symbolize the Christmas sky.

 During these early days of the Christmas tree, many statesmen and members of the clergy condemned their use as a celebration of Christ.
 Lutheran minister Johann von Dannhauer, for instance, complained that the symbol distracted people from the “true evergreen tree” — Jesus Christ.
-The English Puritans condemned a number of customs associated with Christmas, such as the use of the Yule log, holly, and mistletoe.
+The English Puritans condemned several customs associated with Christmas, such as the use of the Yule log, holly, and mistletoe.
 Oliver Cromwell, the influential 17th-century British politician, preached against the “heathen traditions” of Christmas carols, decorated trees, and any joyful expression that desecrated “that sacred event.”

 The modern Christmas Tree